-Your Academic Advisor is the best person to go to for a reference.
-You can also use your Masters' project supervisor as a referee.
+Your Academic Advisor is the best person to go to for a reference as they will have had regular contact with you throughout your University career.
+Your final year project supervisor can also act as a referee.
 Requests for references are not usually refused, but it is polite to ask the proposed referee before sending in the request.